Grounds for Divorce in New York

 where one of the spouses has caused harm or trouble for the other.

-Currently, these are accepted grounds for divorce in New York State:
+Current Grounds for Divorce in New York State:

 - Irreconcilable differences

 - Separation judgment followed by both parties for at least one year

 Separation agreement in effect for at least one year